Mahan Mj

-Mahan Mj (born Mahan Mitra (Bengali: মহান মিত্র), 5 April 1968), also known as Mahan Maharaj and Swami Vidyanathananda, is an Indian mathematician and monk of the Ramakrishna Order.
+Mahan Maharaj (born Mahan Mitra (Bengali: মহান মিত্র), 5 April 1968), also known as Mahan Mj and Swami Vidyanathananda, is an Indian mathematician and monk of the Ramakrishna Order.
 He is currently Professor of Mathematics at the Tata Institute of Fundamental Research in Mumbai.
 He is a recipient of the 2011 Shanti Swarup Bhatnagar Award in mathematical sciences and the Infosys Prize 2015 for Mathematical Sciences.
 He is best known for his work in hyperbolic geometry, geometric group theory, low-dimensional topology and complex geometry.

 Early education

 Mahan Mitra studied at St. Xavier's Collegiate School, Calcutta, till Class XII.
 He then entered the Indian Institute of Technology Kanpur, with an All India Rank (AIR) of 67 in the Joint Entrance Examination, where he initially chose to study electrical engineering but later switched to mathematics.
 He graduated with a Masters in mathematics from IIT Kanpur in 1992.